[?] Subscribe To This Site

 Ineffective medications:

 • Ointments: Panalog (anti-fungal and antibiotic), Fluoroquinolone (dangerous antibiotic ointment).
 Despite their broad-spectrum effects, ointments have value because they may improve the rabbit’s comfort level but they will not reduce the bacterial count and cannot be considered the sole means of treatment.
-Except in the case of preventing a secondary infection, a non-medicated salve may be of greater value, in our opinion.
+Except in the case of preventing a secondary infection, consider using a non-medicated salve if necessary.

 Prevention: